LMS Compound 4-4-0: Withdrawal

 The class were withdrawn between 1952 and 1961.
 None have survived into preservation, though the first of the Midland 1000 Class engines has.
 There is an unconfirmed report that No. 41168 was the subject of an unsuccessful preservation attempt by Dr. Peter Beet.

+Model railways

+In 2013, Bachmann Branchline introduced a OO gauge model of locomotive 1189 in LMS black livery.